Ayumilan/MCP/README.md

 Make sure you have the following installed on your system:
 - Python (version 3.8 or later)
 - pip (Python package manager)
+- Node.js (version 14 or later) - required for npx and MCP filesystem server
+- npm (comes with Node.js)
 - Git (optional, for version control)

 ### 1. Clone the Project Repository